Critical dimensions and small cycle dominance from all-orders asymptotics of $d$-matrix theory: Summary and Outlook

 This partition function exhibits a hybrid analytic structure.
 It contains non-degenerate poles, with the dominant singularity located at $x=\frac{3-\sqrt{5}}{2}$.
 This pole yields a Hagedorn temperature consistent with \cite{Harmark:2006ta,Harmark:2007px} and dictates an exponential leading-order degeneracy growth of:

 Simultaneously, the partition function possesses an infinite set of singularities akin to those of the Dedekind eta function, which independently drive a sub-exponential Hardy-Ramanujan-type growth.
+Besides it also contains singularities outside the natural boundary at $x= \frac{1+\sqrt{5}}{2}$ \footnote{Models contain both singularities interior and exterior to the natural boundary were also recently studied in \cite{Lee:2025veh} within the context of AdS$_3\times S^3\times \mathcal{M}_4$.}.
 The intricate interplay between these exponential and sub-exponential mechanisms significantly complicates the exact extraction of subleading corrections.
 It is anticipated that even richer analytic structures govern the partition functions of non-compact subsectors, such as $PSU(1,1|2)$ \cite{Baiguera:2021hky} and $SU(1,2|2)$ \cite{Baiguera:2020mgk} necessitating further mathematical development.
 A further interesting generalization is to turn on the 't Hooft coupling \cite{Spradlin:2004pp,Suzuki:2017ipd} in the Spin Matrix theory limit where the higher order Feynman diagrams are suppressed.

 Beyond $\mathcal{N}=4$ SYM subsectors, similar analytic structures naturally emerge in the counting of local operators for general quiver gauge theories \cite{Pasukonis:2013ts} (See also \cite{McGrane:2015jza}).
 Our complex-analytic methodology provides a natural framework to decode the asymptotic degeneracies of these generalized configurations.
 Examples include the Klebanov-Witten conifold and the $\mathbb{C}^3/\mathbb{Z}_2$ orbifold, whose unrefined large-$N$ partition functions take the respective forms: